rajat19/Drafter/README.md

 - Tag Teams
 - Wrestler Profiles

-The project was made to create **online wwe drafts** based on some algorithm
+The project was made to create **online templates.wwe drafts** based on some algorithm

 ### Current Champions (Original)
 |Championship|Champion|